-6 Days Kilimanjaro Climbing Machame Route
+6 Days Machame Route-Kilimanjaro

-For those who only have six days to climb Kilimanjaro, the Machame route is the best choice because of its acclimatization profile.
+For those who only have 6 days to climb Kilimanjaro, the Machame route is the best choice because of its acclimatization profile.
 Compared to other six day routes, the Machame route exposes the climber to higher elevations quicker (day three) which kickstarts the body’s adaptation to altitude.
 However, this route requires that a person be in good shape to be able to tackle the challenging elevation gains and losses.

 Elevation (ft): 5,400ft to 9,400ft